balaramdevops/python-gitlab/README.md

 # Parameters/variables for the script
 - All the parameters are stored and loaded from parameters.yaml file.
-- Example parameters.yaml file, you can update the values as per your need
+- Example parameters.yaml file, you can update the values as per your need.
+  You can find this file, in the root of this repository.

       parameters_dictionary: